parabix/parabix-devel-mirror/implementationGuide-RadicalGrep.md

 Instead of using a numeric key, the actual Kangxi radical is used and mapped to their corresponding values.
 Note that one unicode set may belong to different radicals (e.g. 水 and 氵both map to set 85).

 * `get_uset()`:
-This function maps the inputted radical to the corresponding UnicodesSet predefined in [kRSKangXi.h](https://cs-git-research.cs.surrey.sfu.ca/cameron/parabix-devel/blob/delta-radicalgrep/include/unicode/data/kRSKangXi.h).
+This function maps the inputted radical to the corresponding UnicodesSet predefined in `radical_table`.
+If the program is in index mode (`-i`), the function looks for the requested radical in `_unicodeset_radical_table` and checks if the input is valid.
+In the case of an invalid input, an error message will appear and terminate the program.

 Members of class `RadicalValuesEnumerator`:
 * `parse_input()`: